Dwight-Studio/proxmox-backup-client-builds/README.md

 # proxmox-backup-client-builds
-Automatic building of proxmox-backup-client from source for x86_64 RPM based distributions.
+Fully automated building of proxmox-backup-client from source for x86_64 RPM based distributions.

 # Installation
 Installing the proxmox-backup-client package is very easy: